 Ella: also Sam

-With both myself and Chris having fallen in love with gentle Sam, it was so hard not to turn around and adopt her there and then!
+and Chris having fallen in love with gentle Sam, it was so hard not to turn around and adopt her there and then!
 But we knew it wasn’t possible so simply assured ourselves that she would soon find her happy home.
 After a delicious dinner at Angels, we all settled into our bungalows for a good nights sleep, ready to get up early and walk the dogs before it got hot.

 Getting up, dressed and out our rooms as quickly as possible, we made our way back to the animal sanctuary for more animal loving.
 As we were there early – and the dogs have morning routines – we took our time playing with the cats who were equally as adorable and very playful.
 With names like Sunset, Sushi, Sprite, Cashew, and Baghera, we were totally in love and couldn’t get enough of our feline friends.